giordifungula/online-cv/readme.md

-This is my CV Portfolio Website
+# GiordiFungula_CV

-I am working on building my Personal CV Site,
+Working on my CV page
- I will be adding to the cv as I built more projects and learn.
+The link to my Page online is https://giordifungula.github.io/GiordiFungula_CV/ Thanks I will be updating my Website frequently.

+Giordi Fungula